geezah/genie3/packages/federated/README.md

 ## Inputs

-As inputs, the app expects a coordinator configuration, and at least one and up to 10 participant configurations.
+As inputs, the app expects a coordinator configuration, and at least one participant configuration.

 Details for the `RegressorConfig` used below can be found [here](../core/src/core/config.py).
 Supported Regressors are listed [here](../core/README.md#features)